praneel-thoom/FirstWave/README.md

 ### AI Dispatcher
 A GPT-4o-mini-powered panel in the top-right corner of the dashboard.
 Two modes:
 - **Auto-briefing:** Generates a 3-sentence operational summary every time the map updates (1.5s debounce).
 Tells dispatchers which zone has peak demand, what the coverage improvement is, and one concrete recommendation.
 - **Interactive chat:** Describe any scenario in natural language.
-"Yankees game Friday night?" — the AI responds and updates the map's hour and day controls automatically.
+"Yankees game Friday night?", the AI responds and updates the map's hour and day controls automatically.
 If the map changes, an **↩ Undo** button appears in the chat to revert.

 ### Equity / SVI Layer
 A ZIP-level Social Vulnerability Index overlay in a purple gradient (transparent → dark purple for SVI 0→1).
 The impact panel breaks down response time savings by SVI quartile, proving the algorithm is fair as well as fast.